 Although both parties may agree about getting divorced and on some or most of the pertinent issues that will need to be addressed when proceeding with a divorce, it does not mean they will necessarily agree on every issue.
 When this is the case each party can seek out legal counsel to help with mediation to create a fair and equitable uncontested divorce settlement agreement to be presented to the courts.
 As long as both parties are in full agreement with the terms of the divorce the courts will almost always approve the divorce.

 In contrast, a contested divorce is when neither party can come to an agreement about items like child custody or support, property division, spousal support, and other such issues and they must present their opposing sides in front of a judge to render a verdict.
 Contested divorces can become quite expensive since they involve court costs and other legal fees.
-If facing a contested divorce it is always best to seek experienced legal counsel near you who understand Arizona divorce law.
+If facing a contested divorce, it is always best to seek counsel from an experienced Phoenix divorce lawyer near you who understand Arizona divorce law.

 Most people looking to end a marriage are hoping to get things resolved as quickly as possible.
 They want to be able to move on with their lives and start fresh.
-A no-contest divorce is the easiest option when it comes to dissolving a marriage and letting both parties go their separate ways.
+If you’re looking for an easy divorce in Arizona or a quick divorce in Arizona, an uncontested divorce is the easiest option when it comes to dissolving a marriage and letting both parties go their separate ways.
 Some of the advantages and reasons people may choose an uncontested divorce include:

-Time – An uncontested divorce can be processed in as little as 3-6 months, depending on the issues that need to be addressed and the amount of time it can take to get a court date.
+An uncontested divorce in Arizona can be processed in as little as 3-6 months, depending on the issues that need to be addressed and the amount of time it can take to get a court date.
 Whereas contested divorces can drag on for years depending on the complexity of the issues that need to be solved.

 There are times when an uncontested divorce is not the best way to proceed.
 Typically when one or both parties cannot agree on certain terms of the divorce or if there is a question of safety for either one of the parties or children involved.
 In this case it is best for the courts to step in and determine a fair and equitable divorce agreement.